Forced scamming

 - Cambodia initially emerged as a primary hotspot for this crime, but exploitation has now been reported in Laos, Myanmar, Philippines – and further afield.

-- 35+ different nationalities have been found in scamming compounds, including three cases of people trafficked from the UK.
+- 35+ different nationalities have been found in scamming compounds

 - UK banks are also warning of huge increases in online scams (BBC).